 - The radiologist will confirm the correct location by viewing the needle from multiple angles and may test the probe location, if needed.

-- The radiologist will let you know when the nerve ablation has begun, a process which takes two minutes for each site.
+- We will let you know when the nerve ablation has begun, a process which takes two minutes for each site.
 Band-Aids will be placed over the treatment areas.

-- The technologist will enter with a stretcher and you will be asked to roll on to it.
+- A team member will enter with a stretcher and you will be asked to roll on to it.

 - You will be brought into a recovery room, an ice pack will be applied, and we will monitor you for an additional 15-30 minutes post-procedure.

-- You will then be checked and if there are no concerns, you are free to leave with your driver.
+- You will be assessed by our team and, if there are no concerns, you will be free to leave with your driver.

-- Please watch for infection or uncontrollable bleeding.
-Signs of infection include skin redness, pus, or a significant increase in pain and fever.
-Should there be cause for concern, please call 403-984-5470 to speak with a nurse or radiologist.
-If you are unable to reach us, please call Health Link (1-866-408-5465) or go to the nearest emergency room or medical centre.
+- If you have questions or concerns, please call 403-568-3890 to speak with a nurse or radiologist.
+If you are unable to reach us, please call Health Link (811) or 911, and proceed to the nearest emergency room or medical centre.

 WHEN WILL I SEE RESULTS?